-Confessions of a Mixologist: Whiskey Sour
+Confessions of a Mixologist: Classic Whiskey Sour Cocktail Recipe

 They don't get much more classic than the whiskey sour.
 It has been around for more than a century, a sort of comfort cocktail that's as easy to drink as it is to make.
 Start with whiskey - it doesn't have to be great whiskey but it can't hurt - and add the cut of citrus and the sweetness of sugar.
 It'll bring you back to life after a weekend with the family or an afternoon running errands.